 Need at least 18 credits at 7000 or higher

-The MS in Kinesiology with a specialization in Sport Management graduate program is accredited by the Commission on Sport Management Accreditation (COSMA).
+The MS in Sport Management graduate program is accredited by the Commission on Sport Management Accreditation (COSMA).
 The program is designed to prepare graduate students for careers regarding the business and managerial aspects of sport and recreation.
-View more information about the 2018-2019 student achievement data, operational effectiveness goals and program information profile.
+View more information about the 2019-2020 student achievement data, operational effectiveness goals and program information profile.

 Sport Management Newsletters